Homemade Steak and Kidney Pie Recipe

 - Season the meat with salt and pepper.
 Add the olive oil to a large stew pot and bring up to a medium heat.
 Add the meat and quickly brown and seal, stirring all the time with a wooden spoon.

-Step Two: Start Preparing the Chips When the Stock Reaches a Simmer
+Step 2: Start Preparing the Chips When the Stock Reaches a Simmer

 - Perhaps not the obvious step at this stage.